Adding PHP 5 Support On Windows

 Download and install PHP 5

-Download the preconfigured PHP 5 package for Windows.
-The package contains PHP 5.4.11 and all its official extensions and runs on both 32 and 64-bit editions of Windows (2000, XP, 2003, Vista, 7, 8, 2008 and 2012.)
-It was preconfigured by Aprelium to support most popular scripts.
+- The preconfigured package you have just downloaded contains the core PHP binaries and all its official extensions and runs on both 32 and 64-bit editions of Windows.
+They were preconfigured by Aprelium to support most popular scripts.

-It contains the following built-in extensions: bcmath, calendar, cgi-fcgi, com_dotnet, ctype, date, dba, dom, filter, ftp, hash, iconv, json, libxml, pcre, Reflection, session, SimpleXML, SPL, standard, tokenizer, wddx, xml, xmlreader, xmlwriter, and zlib.
+It also includes following built-in extensions: bcmath, calendar, cgi-fcgi, com_dotnet, ctype, date, dba, dom, filter, ftp, hash, iconv, json, libxml, pcre, Reflection, session, SimpleXML, SPL, standard, tokenizer, wddx, xml, xmlreader, xmlwriter, and zlib.
 Support for mbstring, cURL, GD2, IMAP, GetText, LDAP, OpenSSL, PDO, ODBC, SQLite, MySQL, and MySQLi is also turned on by default.
+It may also include the ImageMagick extension and may have it enabled by default.

 Several other extensions are also available but are not enabled by default.
 You can activate them by editing the php.ini file as explained below.